 Vignobles Mayard, nestled in the heart of the prestigious village of Châteauneuf-du-Pape, is a family run estate with a long history in the appellation.
 At the end of the 19th century, when phylloxera had all but destroyed his vineyards, Gratien Mayard contemplated moving to the United States and starting over.
 But his devotion eventually won out and instead he chose to stay and re-plant his vineyards, vine by vine.

 Today the estate is run by fifth generation winemaker Françoise Roumieux along with her sister Béatrice and brother Didier.
-They have preserved the traditions started by their family and continue to make improvements by modernizing the winery and committing to sustainable agriculture and environmentally friendly methods.
-Rather than using chemical fertilizers and weed killers, they work the soil with machines and have also begun to employ biodynamic practices in recent years.
+They have preserved the traditions started by their family and continue to make improvements by modernizing the winery and commiting to environmentally friendly agriculture.
+They have been in organic conversion since 2017 and will obtain certification in 2020.
+They have also begun to employ regenerative practices in recent years, decreasing plowing while greatly increasing cover crops which bring biodiversity and help preserve moisture in the soils during periods of heat wave.
 As Françoise explains, “It is necessary to respect the soil and the people who work in the vines, as it is the future for everyone.“

 The property is comprised of 43 hectares and roughly 40 parcels spread across highly diverse terroirs, some of them planted over a century ago.
 Walking through the vineyards, you notice what seems like a carpet of the famous galets roulés, the remnants of Alpine glaciers that have been rounded over millennia by the Rhône river.
 These stones retain the heat during the day and release it at night, thereby facilitating perfect ripening.
 The subsoils at Mayard vary depending on the zone, each terrain lending a different element to the wine and contributing to a complex patchwork that is the hallmark of Chateauneuf-du-Pape.
 Moderate rainfall and the cooling influence of the mistral wind combine to temper the heat of Southern Rhône, allowing the expression of this terroir to come into focus.